 Craftsman window trim profiles are based on a classic design that looks good in every home.
 And, not only are these trim profiles beautiful–they’re also simple to build and install!

-This article and short video from The Honest Carpenter will walk you through a craftsman window trim installation step by step.
-Along the way, you’ll learn about craftsman design concepts, and best methods for saving money on your craftsman window project.
+This article and short video from The Honest Carpenter walks you through a craftsman window trim installation.
+Along the way, you’ll learn about craftsman design concepts.
+Plus, best methods for saving money on your craftsman window project.

 (The content below contains some affiliate links.)

 Orbital Palm Sander (Optional)

 In my opinion, there is no better contractor-grade table saw than DEWALT’S 700 line.

 A good MITER SAW is utterly essential to trim projects like this.

 Likewise, a COMPRESSOR /BRAD NAILER combo will speed things up tenfold.
 Porter Cable seems to have the best deal with the highest review rating:

 Swanson’s COMBINATION SQUARE package is all I’ve ever needed for squares:

 Installing custom craftsman window trim is really not that complicated.
 First, make a series of accurate measurements and cuts.
 Then you shoot the casings into place with a handful of well-placed fasteners.